muhammadmokhtar/fend/projects/landing-page/README.md

 ## Feature-Details

 1. automatic build for navigation menu.
-2. marking active section related to viewport.
+1. marking active section related to viewport.
-3. scrolling to sections linked to nav item clicked.
+1. scrolling to sections linked to nav item clicked.
+1. add a sticky back-to-top button.
+1. apply active state to in view-port sections' nav links.